rocjs/roc/docs/Context.md

 Will be an object where the key is the extension that the hook belongs to and the value is an object with the hooks definitions, [see what it can contain here](/docs/Extensions.md#hooks).

+### `inValidProject`
+Bool that is either true or false depending if the context was built in a valid project directory.

+A valid project is a project that has a `package.json` and at least one Roc extension, either a package or a plugin.

 ### `meta`
 An object with the merged meta configuration.